OpenVoiceOS/ovos-docker/README_MACOS.md

 ### Docker

-Docker Desktop is required in order to provide the container engine.
+Even if Podman is available on Mac OS, Docker Desktop is required in order to provide the container engine.
 For more information about Docker Desktop, please visit <https://www.docker.com/products/docker-desktop>.

 Once installed and started, run the following command to ensure that Docker engine is up and running.

 ```bash
 docker system info
 ```

+*Docker Desktop doesn't start by default when Mac OS boots up.*

 ### PulseAudio